What Makes People Install a COVID-19 Contact-Tracing App? Understanding the Influence of App Design and Individual Difference on Contact-Tracing App Adoption Intention: Discussion

 Contrary to the small effects of app design choices, we found individual differences had large effects on adoption intentions of COVID-19 contact-tracing apps.
 First, we found people with higher prosocialness, higher COVID-19 risk perceptions and higher technology readiness are significantly more inclined to install and use contact-tracing apps.
 This shows an marketing opportunity of contact-tracing apps to appeal to people with these characteristics by emphasizing related values such as helping the society combat the disease, helping protect yourself and other people, and taking advantage of the new technology to alleviate the work of human contact tracers.

 Second, we found certain demographic groups had significantly higher or lower adoption intentions than other people regardless of the app design choices (RQ2.1-2.6, Section~\ref{sec:individual_difference_main_effect_results}).
+Some findings show positive signals for the effectiveness of COVID-19 apps.
+For example, public transit use is positively correlated with the intentions to install COVID-19 contact-tracing apps, which corresponds to one of the scenarios that these apps are expected to be most useful for.
 Some of these findings are particularly concerning.
 For example, older people had significantly lower intentions to install COVID-19 contact-tracing apps although they are at higher risk for severe illness from COVID-19.
 Similarly, essential workers also had significantly lower intentions to install COVID-19 contact-tracing apps although they are at higher risk for exposure to COVID-19.
 With our mediation analysis results (Section~\ref{sec:mediation_results}), we speculate that the lower installation intentions of older people could be because they were less tech-savvy and did not feel this technical solution provides much benefit to them.
 For essential workers, the mediation analysis only showed a significant indirect effect through a reduction in the perceived societal benefit rating of the app.
 We hope future research could conduct qualitative studies regarding the adoption intentions of essential workers in particular to provide better explanations about their preferences and rationales.

 Third, we found different demographic groups had different preferences among two app design choices (RQ2.7, Section~\ref{sec:individual_difference_interaction_effect_results}).
 Although these interaction effects did not change the general trends of adoption intentions for different demographic groups, we want to caution potential developers of contact-tracing apps of the unequal effects of certain app design choices on different demographic groups.
 For example, although introducing location features sometimes increased the adoption intentions of participants in general, many essential workers and health workers seemed to prefer apps that do not collect location over those that do.
 We speculate this may be because there is a greater privacy risk related to essential workers as their job require them to go outside and visit more places than other people.
 This suggests that if app designers do want to incorporate location features for more public health benefits, the enabling of these features should be completely voluntary and require users to explicit opt in.
 By protecting these vulnerable groups, we could also help better protect the general population due to the increase in adoption rate of people who are at higher risks of getting exposed.